No ands-ifs-buts, we’re nuts for the beach!

-I’m not sure a film has ever grown on me more than Teen Beach Movie, the Disney Channel musical from 2013.
+I’m not sure a film has ever more steadily improved in my estimation than Teen Beach Movie, the Disney Channel musical from 2013.
 The first time I watched it it seemed like a forgettable mishmash with a decent soundtrack.
 But I couldn’t get it out of my head, and the more times I’ve rewatched it, the more its vision — yes, this is a movie with an actual vision — has crystallized for me.

 First, this is a deeply reverential pastiche of a nearly forgotten movie fad from the mid ‘60s: the beach party film.
 In particular, Teen Beach Movie bows down at the altar of the American International Pictures series starring Frankie Avalon and Annette Funicello kicked off by the 1963 film Beach Party.
 The number of tweens watching the Disney Channel familiar with a 50 year old film relic has to be approximately zero, and yet Teen Beach Movie is made with the seeming assumption that viewers will appreciate, for example, that Giggles is a direct spoof to Candy from Beach Party, with the same costume and dance moves.
 There are dozens of touch points: the biker gang and the dance club and the rear projection surfing effects and so much more are all loving tributes to disposable B-movies from a few generations ago.

 If it were simply the act of homage to an obscure fad, then this would remain a delightful oddity, but not much more.
 Instead, Teen Beach Movie runs much deeper than that.
 It’s a whole onion of lovably bizarre and/or charming quirks.
 The next layer is a film-within-a-film story structure.
 It’s always a fun gimmick when supposedly real characters enter a movie or vice versa (e.g. Purple Rose of Cairo; Enchanted), rich with meta-commentary, and it’s well executed here.